pixee/pixee-cli/README.md

 ## Docker Usage

 Pixee can also be run in a Docker container.
-This is useful if you want to run Pixee on an oerating system that does not support brew, or a CI/CD pipeline or in a containerized environment.
+This is useful if you want to run Pixee on an operating system that does not support brew, or a CI/CD pipeline or in a containerized environment.

 ```
 docker run --rm -it -v "${PWD}:/src" codemodder/pixee-cli fix /src